Intermediate-mass fragments from fission and multifragmentation in the spallation of 136Xe: Introduction

 \section{Introduction}

-We present a comprehensive experimental study of the decay processes occurring at the multifragmentation threshold in the spallation of $^{136}$Xe induced by 1 GeV protons, through inclusive kinematic and production observables.
-In particular, we develop a selection method to identify and quantify the relative shares of the decay processes, fission and multifragmentation, which lead to the production of intermediate-mass fragments.
-Once established a correlation between production and kinematic quantities as a function of the isotopic observable and the decay mode, we analysed the characteristics of the intermediate-mass fragments issued of fission and multifragmentation, with the further aim of determining a set of observables to benchmark and constrain elaborate reaction models.
+We present a comprehensive experimental study of the decay processes occurring in the spallation of $^{136}$Xe induced by 1 GeV protons, through inclusive kinematic and production observables.
+The incident energy, the size and the neutron enrichment of the system we chose is compatible with the threshold for multifragmentation.
+This situation is expected to be characterised by fluctuations between asymmetric fission and multifragmentation.
+Such scenario has already been presented in a previous work~\cite{Napolitani07}, where cross sections were published for the whole production distribution, without any selection on the reaction mechanism.
+In this work we develop a selection method to identify and quantify the relative shares of the decay processes, fission and multifragmentation, which lead to the production of intermediate-mass fragments.
+Once established a correlation between production and kinematic quantities as a function of the isotopic observable and the decay mode, we analysed the characteristics of the intermediate-mass fragments issued of fission and multifragmentation, with the further aim of determining a set of observables relevant for describing the decay phenomenology.